Theodore Gegoux

 Commander Cornwall then said that he had a public acknowledgement to make in behalf of the post, which was a grateful duty to perform.
 Among the many valuable gifts to the post none were more valuable or appropriate than the gift made by Prof. Theo.
 Gegoux of his splendid painting of our grand old commander, General Grant, (applause) which you see hanging on the walls of our beautiful room.
 It speaks for itself as testimony of his skill as an artist, and its presentation to us is ample evidence of a generous nature, and a heart warm toward our organization and its members.
 I move a rising note of thanks to Prof. Gegoux for his beautiful gift.

-6.017) Watertown Re-Union, February 17, 1886 - Wednesday
+6.017) Watertown Re-Union - February 17, 1886 - Wednesday

 G. A. R.